Mathiasotnes/Mathiasotnes/README.md

 <div align="center">
   <h1>Mathias Otnes</h1>
   <p>Welcome to my GitHub profile!
-I'm currently diving deep into the world of Autonomous Systems as a third-year MSc student in Cybernetics and Robotics at NTNU.
-My passion lies in Machine Learning and Embedded Systems, where I'm blending the boundaries between hardware and software.</p>
+I'm currently diving deep into the world of Autonomous Systems as a firth-year MSc student in Cybernetics and Robotics at NTNU and UCSD.
+My passion lies in Machine Learning, statistics, estimation and Embedded Systems, where I'm blending the boundaries between hardware and software.</p>

   <!-- LinkedIn Badge -->
   <a href="https://www.linkedin.com/in/mathias-otnes-143912231/">